Secure your Account and Identity

-- Limit what you share on social networking sites.
+- Limit what you share on social media sites.

-- Avoid providing personal information in response to an email, phishing attempt or phone scam (e.g., username, password, SSN, credit card and bank account numbers).
+- Avoid providing personal information in response to an email, phishing attempt or phone scam (e.g., userID, password, SSN, credit card and bank account numbers).

 - Avoid providing your SSN number, personal, or financial information to individuals claiming to represent the IRS, your bank or service providers (e.g., phone company).

 - Do not open email attachments or links from individuals you do not know.
 They may contain malware designed to access information on your computer.

 - Verify the identity and authority of anyone requesting PII by contacting them directly.

 - Shred all documents containing PII and avoid leaving documents with PII in plain sight.